Nette Database

 Two Approaches to Database Work

-With Nette Database, you can either write SQL queries directly (SQL way) or let SQL be generated automatically (Explorer way).
-Let’s see how both approaches solve the same tasks:
+Nette Database gives you a choice: you can either write SQL queries directly (SQL way), or let them be generated automatically (Explorer).
+Let's see how both approaches handle the same tasks:

 // Insert a record